Course Schedules

 Prerequisite: CP102 and previous programming experience, or CP104

-Section Days Times Room Instructor
+Section Campus Days Times Room Instructor

-A TR 05:30 PM - 06:50 PM BA201 Mr. Heider Ali
+A Waterloo TR 05:30 PM - 06:50 PM P110A/110B Dr. Li Wei

-L1 M 12:30 PM - 01:20 PM BA113 Mr. Heider Ali
+L1 Waterloo M 12:30 PM - 01:20 PM BA113 Dr. Heider Ali

-L2 M 01:30 PM - 02:20 PM BA113 Mr. Heider Ali
+L2 Waterloo M 01:30 PM - 02:20 PM BA113 Dr. Heider Ali

-L3 M 10:30 AM - 11:20 AM BA113 Mr. Heider Ali
+L3 Waterloo M 10:30 AM - 11:20 AM BA113 Dr. Heider Ali

-L4 M 11:30 AM - 12:20 PM BA113 Mr. Heider Ali
+L4 Waterloo M 11:30 AM - 12:20 PM BA113 Dr. Heider Ali

 CP213: Introduction to Object-Oriented Programming